History of Major League Baseball on NBC: 1980–82

 Even though Dick Enberg did play-by-play for the 1981 NLCS for NBC (working alongside Tom Seaver), Merle Harmon was, for the most part, NBC's backup baseball play-by-play announcer (serving behind Joe Garagiola, who called that year's ALCS for NBC with Tony Kubek) in 1981.
 Harmon's broadcast partner during this period was Ron Luciano.
 In late 1979, Harmon left the Milwaukee Brewers completely in favor of a multi-year pact with NBC.
 Harmon saw the NBC deal as a perfect opportunity since according to The Milwaukee Journal he would make more money, get more exposure, and do less traveling.
 At NBC, Harmon did SportsWorld, the backup Game of the Week, and served as a field reporter for the 1980 World Series.
 Most of all, Harmon had hoped to cover the American-boycotted 1980 Summer Olympics from Moscow.
 After NBC pulled out of their scheduled coverage of the 1980 Summer Olympics, Harmon considered it to be "a great letdown."
 To add insult to injury, NBC fired Harmon in 1982 in favor of Bob Costas.
 It was in 1982 that Costas started working the NBC backup games on a full-time basis, with former Oakland A's third baseman Sal Bando as his color man.

 On June 26, 1982, before the bottom of the 9th inning of NBC's Game of the Week between Boston and Milwaukee the power went out at Fenway Park.
 All television equipment stopped functioning except for one camera and the intercom.
-Luckily, the director of the telecast was Harry Coyle, who had previously guided 36 World Series broadcasts for NBC.
-He told the lone cameraman, Mario, "We'll show ’em what one cameraman can do!" and proceeded to direct the final inning of the game with just a single camera and zoom lens, located above home plate — including a frantic near-comeback by the Red Sox, who before the start of the inning, was down 11–8.
+The director of the telecast, Harry Coyle, who had previously directed 36 World Series broadcasts for NBC, told the lone cameraman, Mario, "We'll show 'em what one cameraman can do!" and proceeded to direct the final inning of the game with just a single camera and zoom lens, located above home plate — including a near-comeback by the Red Sox, who before the start of the inning, were down 11–8.